(Last UPDATED 8/15/2023) Description of the McKinley Water Vault Public Scoping Meeting at Clunie Center in the Sacramento.

+The meeting was the first of a series of meetings the City will hold on the McKinley Water Vault project.
 The City of Sacramento is one of only two cities in California that has a combined sewer system.
 What this means is that the combined system conveys both wastewater and stormwater runoff in a single pipe network.

 The combined sewer system serves over 200,000 residents, including residents in Downtown, River Park, Land Park, Curtis Park, Oak Park and East Sacramento neighborhoods.